Surety Bond Nevada

 Fidelity Bonds – Fidelity bonds are used for employment purposes.
 A fidelity bond might be posted to provide an employer with insurance against employee theft.
 This type of bond might also be called a standard employee dishonesty bond.
 A fidelity bond of this kind would protect a business from financial loss resulting from the fraudulent deed of an employee or multiple employees.
 This type of fidelity bond may be useful for non-profit groups.
 It could also be beneficial for professional practices, such as medical clinics or accounting offices.

 Another type of fidelity bond is known as a business services bond.
-This sort of surety bond protects against the loss of a customer’s money, belongings, and equipment.
+This sort of bond protects against the loss of a customer’s money, belongings, and equipment.
 A business might purchase such a bond before sending employees to provide services for customers in their homes or workplaces.
 A business services bond could be ideal for businesses such as contractors, pet sitters, and carpet cleaning companies.

 Here are a few examples of commercial surety bonds: